1949 Clue Board Game

 READ

-Best Clean Board Games For Adults
+Best Free Ipad Board Games

 Clue continues to remain popular today due largely to its entertaining concept which allows players to “solve” a fictional murder mystery by essentially connecting together clues they collect throughout the game in order to determine who killed whom, where they did it, and what weapon they used.
 As well as its attempted murder mystery theme appeals to people regardless of age or gender.